100%

 I edited and storyboarded all game trailers and YouTube Shorts used in marketing campaigns.

-I set up the different stores for Steam and Switch.
+I helped set up the different stores for Steam and Switch.

 WHAT I LEARNED